crate/cratedb-guide/docs/integrate/mcp/cratedb-mcp.md

 # CrateDB MCP Server

-:::{rubric} About
+:::{div} sd-text-muted
+The CrateDB MCP Server provides natural-language Text-to-SQL and documentation retrieval.
 :::

-The CrateDB MCP Server for natural-language Text-to-SQL and documentation retrieval specializes in CrateDB database clusters.

 The Model Context Protocol ([MCP]) is a protocol that standardizes providing context to language models and AI assistants.